 Here is a snapshot of a plug from my home:

-When I am traveling abroad, I always take a travel adapter, just in case.
+When traveling abroad, I always take a travel adapter, just in case.
 And since there are different plug types in Israel, I would advise you to do the same.
 Travel adapters are small and can save the day.

-Wi-Fi And Internet
+Wi-Fi and Internet

 In my travels, I always use the internet.
 My main usages are navigation and checking reviews of cafes and restaurants (attractions are usually pre-planned).
 Thus, if you will be renting a car, I would advise purchasing either a SIM card with mobile internet or renting a phone.
-And in case you will be visiting only the big cities, then mobile internet will still be useful, but you can do without it as there are many free Wi-Fi hotspots.
+And in case you will be visiting only the big cities, then the mobile internet will still be useful, but you can do without it as there are many free Wi-Fi hotspots.

 Many museums and municipalities offer free Wi-Fi.
 For example, several years ago, Tel-Aviv created 80 access points across the city.
-The network is called “FREE TLV WiFi,” and you can find the location of all access points here (street names are in Hebrew).
+The network is called “FREE TLV Wi-Fi,” and you can find the location of all access points here (street names are in Hebrew).

 Local SIM Card

-- 29 NIS for 1 GB + 1000 minutes within Israel and this package is valid for two days.
+- 29 NIS for 1 GB + 1000 minutes within Israel, and this package is valid for two days.

-- 50 NIS for 4 GB + 1500 minutes within Israel and this package is valid for seven days.
+- 50 NIS for 4 GB + 1500 minutes within Israel, and this package is valid for seven days.

-- 140 NIS for 45 GB + 5000 minutes within Israel and this package is valid for 30 days.
+- 140 NIS for 45 GB + 5000 minutes within Israel, and this package is valid for 30 days.

 You can find information about all their packages here.